sarfraznawaz2005/Phexecute/README.md

 Adding your own packages is extremely simple so much so that you don't need to write single line of PHP code.

 By default, Phexecute has three menu items **System**, **Packages** and **Snippets**.
 They come from pure text files that can be found in **storage\data** folder respectively.
-Should you need to add your own menu entry, simple create a text file in any of those three directories and it will auto-magically appear in Phexecute menu.
+Should you need to add your own menu entry, simply create a text file in any of those three directories and it will auto-magically appear in Phexecute menu.

 The format for a text file is: